Double Fine: History

 Double Fine was founded by former LucasArts developer Tim Schafer, together with some colleagues from LucasArts, in July 2000.
 In the years prior, LucasArts had started to shift development away from adventure games into more action-oriented ones as part of the general trend in the gaming industry.
-Schafer, who had just finished producing the adventure game Grim Fandango, a title met with critical praise but was a commercial disappointment, saw others leaving LucasArts and was unsure of his own position there.
+Schafer, who had just finished producing the adventure game Grim Fandango, a title which met with critical praise but was a commercial disappointment, saw others leaving LucasArts and was unsure of his own position there.
 He was approached by colleagues suggesting they launch their own studio to develop their own titles.
 Schafer departed LucasArts in January 2000, co-founding Double Fine later that year.

 Schafer started Double Fine with programmers David Dixon and Jonathan Menzies in what was once a clog shop in San Francisco.
 After several months of working on the demo for what would become Psychonauts, a mixture of personnel from the Grim Fandango development team and other new employees were slowly added to begin production.

 After the implementation of Amnesia Fortnights in 2011 as a means to find new titles to publish, the company is split into a number of teams with about 15 people each.
-Each team has the capabilities of fully developing a small game on its own, but for their larger titles, like Psychonauts 2, the company temporarily merges two or more of these teams, and with the option of unmerging the teams once the project is finished.
+Each team has the capabilities of fully developing a small game on its own, but for its larger titles, like Psychonauts 2, the company temporarily merges two or more of these teams, and with the option of unmerging the teams once the project is finished.

 The company remains situated in San Francisco.
 The name "Double Fine" is a play on a sign on the Golden Gate Bridge that used to display "double fine zone" to warn motorists that fines on that stretch of road were double normal rates.
 Double Fine's logo and mascot is called the Two-Headed Baby, frequently abbreviated 2HB, an abbreviation also used for Moai, an integrated development environment.
 The Double Fine website is also host to seven webcomics, which are created by members of Double Fine's art team and are collectively referred to as the Double Fine Comics.